Best Smart Litter Boxes: Self Cleaning Picks for 2025

 What if my cat avoids a new smart box?

 Keep the old box nearby and cleaned, then move clumps into the new box to transfer scent.
-Reduce sound, add a mat for grip, and follow the step down approach described in our avoidance fixes.
+Reduce sound, add a mat for grip, and follow the step down approach in our avoidance fixes.

 Can I connect my box to other pet tech?